 Beth Dillon (b.
-1987, in Sydney, Australia) is an interdisciplinary artist who lives and works in Biel/Bienne, Switzerland.
+1987, in Sydney, Australia) is an artist and curator based in the Biel/Bienne region.
 She is the current director of espace libre (Visarte Biel/Bienne) in collaboration with Vera Trachsel.
-Dillon is also a founding member of Australian artist collective, 110% (2013 - present), with Lachlan Herd and Kieran Bryant.
+She is also a founding member of Australian artist collective, 110% (2013 - present), with Lachlan Herd and Kieran Bryant.

 Text + Press